 What else does an issuer of SLBs need to consider?

 From a documentation perspective, the issue documents for an SLB will be broadly similar in format and structure to a typical bond issue.
-However, an issuer of SLBs will additionally need to consider:
+However, an issuer of SLBs will also need to consider:

 - the inclusion of fallback mechanisms, in case the SPTs cannot be calculated or observed in a satisfactory manner;